derijkp/readsaber/README.md

 Possible options are:
 `-refseq`
     reference directory with genomesequence, etc. as described previously.
+    Alternatively, you can also give an alignment (bam or cram file) of the reads to the genomic reference if you have already have this
     You can give this option more than once; Annotations from subsequent refdirs are indicated with transcript2, transcript3, etc.

+`-refseqannot`
+    by default annotations from subsequent refdirs are indicated with transcript2, transcript3, etc. ('transcript$postfix') Using -refseqannot you can give an alternative value, e.g.
+        '$chromosome' to show the chromosome the transcript/genomic sequence was found on, 'genomic' for allways giving the string genomic (without the numeric postfix)

 `-addsequences 0/1`
     set to 1 to add sequence data to the per read output file